5 Encouraging Trends in Addiction Treatment

 While harm reduction progress may seem slow to those in the field, real substantive change continues to make an impact.

-4) Laws are More Supportive than Ever
+4) Laws Are More Supportive than Ever

 As the public becomes more and more understanding of substance use disorders, the laws follow suit.
 Public officials and measures are beginning to support substance use disorder sufferers to a much greater degree.